avecronym/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 - ## Search ^oyt0v
 	- Ctrl + S - Open Search Bar
-	- Click on 🔍in Folder Tab - Search for File (Bartender)
+	- Click on 🔍 in Folder Tab - Search for File (Bartender)
 		- *Search any file within the folder tab.*
 			- Use *'* at the start for an exact match
 	- line:() - Search a Hotkey